sct/overseerr/docs/using-overseerr/settings/README.md

 #### Default Server

 At least one server needs to be marked as "Default" in order for requests to be sent successfully to Radarr/Sonarr.
+This also works if you have non-4K and 4K in the same libraries.

 If you have separate 4K Radarr/Sonarr servers, you need to designate default 4K servers _in addition to_ default non-4K servers.